 You can also check the Cell Details to see why a cell is not annotate-enabled.
 Similar to the input settings, only when the values for Is Lowest, Is Writeable, Is Annotate, and Is Locked are True, True, True, and False, respectively, will a cell be annotatable.

 To allow users save the annotation content into the database, you have to check the Query includes annotation and text cells option under Advanced Settings.
-Otherwise, when users post the plan, all annotation contents will be removed.
+Otherwise, when users post their data, all annotation contents will be removed.

 Note: Annotation can only be saved to the Writeback partition.
 If there are cases where you need to insert comment into the cells in Rules (for example, alert messages) you have to insert the annotation into Writeback partition.